openstax/cnx-recipes/script/README.md

       docker-compose run --rm -e RECIPE=recipes/output/my-recipe.css -e STYLE=styles/output/my-style.css bake-book intro-business
       ```

-    1. If you want to bake all of the books, use the --all flag
+    1. If you want to bake all of the books, use the --all flag.
+If a book in books.txt is not found, the process will fail:

         ```
         docker-compose run --rm bake-book --all